SEV33RUGA/build_system/README.md

 - compile .exe
 - package the game, and so on.

+The task is described by a unique name (`name`) and its dependencies (`dependencies`) on other tasks.
+A task cannot be completed before its dependencies.
+Task descriptions are given in .yaml file [tasks.yaml](https://github.com/SEV33RUGA/build_system/blob/af6cfffb3578aa82e3277e44da2f1461b3cfc369/tasks.yaml)

 ### Build
 A build is a group of tasks combined functionally.
 For example: